sebseager/cryoem-picker-eval/guides/aspire-apple.md

 ## Summary

+ASPIRE (which includes APPLEpicker) is available as a set of conda-installable Python modules.
+We used Python 3.7 for this installation.

 There are several versions of APPLEpicker—a [standalone Python version](https://github.com/PrincetonUniversity/APPLEpicker-python), a [standalone MATLAB version](https://github.com/PrincetonUniversity/APPLEpicker), and an implementation within [the ASPIRE project for Python](https://github.com/ComputationalCryoEM/ASPIRE-Python).

 The standalone version(s) seem to have been deprecated, according to one of the collaborators [here](https://github.com/PrincetonUniversity/APPLEpicker/issues/1#issuecomment-525574243).
 Therefore, the following document refers only to APPLEpicker as included in the ASPIRE-Python project.